Howard Smith Wharves: History

-The Howard Smith Wharves were constructed 1934-early 1940s by the Queensland Government to provide relief work during the depression years of the 1930s.
+The Howard Smith Wharves were constructed over 3 years from 1939 by the Queensland Government to provide relief work during the depression era.
 Initially known as the Brisbane Central Wharves, the project was undertaken in conjunction with the construction of the Story Bridge, one of the Forgan-Smith government's principal employment-generating projects.
 Like other such schemes, the Brisbane Central Wharves not only provided employment, but established important infrastructure for Queensland's future development.

 Brisbane Central Wharves were leased by the Australian coastal shipping company Howard Smith Co.
 Ltd from the mid-1930s until the early 1960s, and are more usually referred to as the Howard Smith Wharves.
 The site had an even earlier connection with Howard Smith, as the Brisbane Central Wharves replaced smaller wharves constructed in the early years of the 20th century by Brisbane Wharves Ltd, for lease by William Howard Smith & Sons Ltd [later Howard Smith Co.
 Ltd].

 The construction of wharves beyond Circular Quay (the stretch of riverbank between the Customs House and the Story Bridge) was part of the gradual move downstream of port facilities at Brisbane, in a process which began in the 1840s.
 Following the opening of Moreton Bay to free settlement in 1842, commercial wharf facilities were erected at South Brisbane, which offered more direct access for Darling Downs and Ipswich commodities than the north bank of the river where the government wharf [Queen's Wharf] was located.
-By 1850 there were 5 commercial wharves on the south side of the Brisbane River.
+By 1850, there were 5 commercial wharves on the south side of the Brisbane River.

 However, following the declaration of Brisbane as a port of entry in 1846, a customs house was built in Queen Street near the Town Reach of the Brisbane River, on the north side of the river at Petrie Bight.
 From this time, the Town Reach rivalled South Brisbane in terms of shipping activity.
 In the late 1840s, 1850s and 1860s, a number of shipping companies and private investors constructed wharves and warehouses between Petrie Bight and Alice Street, near the botanic gardens.
-To encourage private business activity the colonial government and Brisbane Municipal Council also built wharves along Petrie Bight in the 1870s and leased them to shipping companies.
-By 1900 the Brisbane Municipal Council owned a string of wharves from the custom's house to Boundary Street.
+To encourage private business activity, the colonial government and Brisbane Municipal Council also built wharves along Petrie Bight in the 1870s and leased them to shipping companies.
+By 1900, the Brisbane Municipal Council owned a string of wharves from the custom's house to Boundary Street.